 NOTE: The bearing shape factor was assumed to be 8 for these calculations.
-For elastomeric materials, the effective Compressive Modulus of Elasticity, $E_0$ , increases a small amount for correspondingly large increases in shape factor.
+For elastomeric materials, the effective Compressive Modulus of Elasticity, Eo, increases a small amount for correspondingly large increases in shape factor.
 Therefore, the values of stiffness assumed are estimated to be accurate to +/- 20% over a wide range of bearing shape factors.

-In engineering calculations, the stiffness of bearing support structures is typically in a range between 0.5 to 1.0 MN/mm (2.8 to 5.7 $\times$ 10 lbs./in.).
-This is much less than the typical bearing material stiffness of 5.0 to 20.0 MN/mm (28.0 to 112.0 $\times$ 10 lbs./in.).
-The typical stiffness of Thordon is approximately 5 MN/mm (28 $\times$ 10 lbs./in.) and the typical water film stiffness is approximately 50 MN/mm (280 $\times$ 10 lbs./in.).
+In engineering calculations, the stiffness of bearing support structures is typically in a range between 0.5 to 1.0 MN/ mm (2.8 to 5.7×10^6 lbs./in.).
+This is much less than the typical bearing material stiffness of 5.0 to 20.0 MN/ mm (28.0 to 112.0 x 106 lbs./in.).
+The typical stiffness of Thordon is approximately 5 MN/mm (28 x 106 lbs./in.) and the typical water film stiffness is approximately 50 MN/mm (280 x 106 lbs./in.).
 As a result, the stiffness of the bearing material is normally not considered in shaft whirling vibration calculations.
 When rubber bearings are being specified, due to the low stiffness characteristics of rubber (20% to 25% of that of Thordon), shaftline designers may be accustomed to considering the bearing flexibility when making whirling vibration calculations.
-However, this is not the case with Thordon XL, SXL, COMPAC or HPSXL where, due to a much higher stiffness, the Thordon bearing can be assumed to be as stiff as the bearing support structure.
+However, this is not the case with Thordon XL, SXL, COMPAC or HPSXL where, due to a much higher stiffness, the Thordon bearing can be assumed to be very often stiffer than the bearing support structure.